 The end-of-lease terms are significantly different between a copier lease and a purchase.
 Here are a few key questions to ask your dealer and possibly even yourself:

-- Closing your copier lease – The most common steps you will have to take will be to notify the company in writing that you are looking to end your lease.
-Make sure that you are on top of this because if you forget to notify them, your lease can roll into a monthly agreement or even re-up for another year.
+- Closing your copier lease – The most common steps you will have to take will be to notify the leasing company in writing that you are looking to end your contract.
+Make sure that you are on top of this because if you forget to notify them, your lease can roll into a monthly agreement or even renew for one or two more years.

 Read And Ask Questions

-Come talk to one of our professionals at Compare Business systems for advice and any additional questions you might have about leasing a copier machine.
-Our team of professionals will work with you to make sure you are happy with the costs and terms not just on your first day, but for the life of the office equipment.
+Come talk to one of our professionals at Compare Business Systems for some solid advice and any additional questions you might have about leasing a copier machine.
+Our team of experts will work with you to make sure you are happy with the costs and terms not just on your first day, but for the life of the office equipment.